mattjlewis/diozero/docs/Application.md

 </repositories>
 ```

-If you want to manage the dependencies yourself, download and exract a diozero [distribution ZIP file](https://drive.google.com/open?id=0BxA10VX9SC74VDR6WTlLOEdpYzA) from Google Drive and add tinylog-1.2.jar and diozero-core.jar to your project's classpath.
+If you want to manage the dependencies yourself, download and extract a diozero [distribution ZIP file](https://drive.google.com/open?id=0BxA10VX9SC74VDR6WTlLOEdpYzA) from Google Drive and add tinylog-2.1.2.jar and diozero-core-0.13.jar to your project's classpath.

 ## Step-by-step Instructions